jarviscanada/jarvis_data_eng_KarimAbboud/insurance-mongo/README.md

 Implementation followed the standard structure of Spring Boot applications:
 - Models of the relevent data were created through three seperate classes detailing the defining features of a person, car, and address.
 The car and address classes effectively ask as internal objects to define a person's car ownership and home address respectively.
 Individual instances of the Person class represent the actual data stored in our database.
-- The PersonRepository.java repository was created to extend the basic MongoRepository interface in order to provide common query operations for use by the service layer.
+- The `PersonRepository.java` repository was created to extend the basic MongoRepository interface in order to provide common query operations for use by the service layer.
 Most of the basic functionality for service layer methods was provided by the MongoRepository interface, but custom aggregations provided by this application were created in the PersonRepository interface.
-- The service layer (PersonService.java) essentially held the business logic associated with individual API calls.
+- The service layer essentially holds the business logic associated with individual API calls.
 Most basic database calls did not need robust business logic, but a few notable operations, like record updating and dealing with null returns from database calls were handled here to ensure API calls to certain functions behaved as a user may expect.
 - The controller named and defined the API calls available to users and acted as a connection to the service layer which would actually make calls to the database to retrieve requested information.
 - Finally, API calls are made through Postman which acts as the client to make HTTP requests to the controller.